orlandoalexander/RaspberryPi-Multi-Sensor/README.md

 **<u>Gas Readings</u>**

-To calibrate the gas readings you need to set calculate_gas_factor to True.
+1. To calibrate the gas readings you need to set calculate_gas_factor to True.
+Save and leave the Raspberry Pi on for 2 minutes for changes to save.

+2. Unplug the Raspberry Pi.
 Take the sensor to an open space and set up for taking readings.
-Allow the sensor time to calibrate.

-When going to take actual readings make sure to set calculate_gas_factor back to False.
+Power on the Raspberry Pi and the sensor LCD screen will display "Gas calibration starting in 10 mins" (after you hold your finger over the light sensor for 5 seconds).
+Allow the sensor time to calibrate after these 10 mins.

+3. Unplug Raspberry Pi.
 The calibration factor for all three gases will be calculated automatically so that next time you take gas readings they will be in ppm.

+4. When going to take actual readings make sure to set calculate_gas_factor back to False.
+Save and leave the Raspberry Pi on for 2 minutes for changes to save.
+Reboot to then take readings.
+The LCD screen should follow the pattern described in the section "Start sensor readings".

 **<u>Carbon monoxide</u>**

+The data values for the carbon monoxide readings have been adjusted to Parts Per Million.

-The data values for the carbon monoxide readings are given in arbitrary units (technically, they are given as resistance values - but don't worry about this!).
+Information before the above was done: ~~(The data values for the carbon monoxide readings are given in arbitrary units (technically, they are given as resistance values - but don't worry about this!).
 Therefore, it is not possible to measure exact concentrations of carbon monoxide in parts per million.
-Instead, you should use the results to measure the change in the concentration of carbon monoxide particles in the air relative to the baseline value of (TODO) - this value was calculated in an open space away from any buildings or sources of pollution.
+Instead, you should use the results to measure the change in the concentration of carbon monoxide particles in the air relative to the baseline value of - this value was calculated in an open space away from any buildings or sources of pollution.)~~

 **Important**: the carbon monoxide gas readings will *drop* with increasing concentration of carbon monoxide gas detected.

 **Important**: the sensor takes around 10 minutes to stabalise, so ignore all readings taken within the first 10 minutes.

+**Important**: the first reading is an anomaly so ignore this.

 **<u>Nitrogen dioxide</u>**

+The data values for the nitrogen dioxide readings have been adjusted to Parts Per Million.

-The data values for the nitrogen dioxide readings are given in arbitrary units (technically, they are given as resistance values - but don't worry about this!).
+Information before the above was done: ~~(The data values for the nitrogen dioxide readings are given in arbitrary units (technically, they are given as resistance values - but don't worry about this!).
 Therefore, it is not possible to measure exact concentrations of nitrogen dioxide in parts per million.
-Instead, you should use the results to measure the change in the concentration of nitrogen dioxide particles in the air relative to the baseline value of (TODO) - this value was calculated in an open space away from any buildings or sources of pollution.
+Instead, you should use the results to measure the change in the concentration of nitrogen dioxide particles in the air relative to the baseline value of (TODO) - this value was calculated in an open space away from any buildings or sources of pollution.)~~

 **Important**: the nitrogen dioxide gas readings will *increase* with increasing concentration of the nitrogen dioxide gas detected.

 **Important**: the sensor takes around 10 minutes to stabalise, so ignore all readings taken within the first 10 minutes.

+**Important**: the first reading is an anomaly so ignore this.

 **<u>Ammonia</u>**

+The data values for the ammonia readings have been adjusted to Parts Per Million.

-The data values for the ammonia readings are given in arbitrary units (technically, they are given as resistance values - but don't worry about this!).
+Information before the above was done: ~~(The data values for the ammonia readings are given in arbitrary units (technically, they are given as resistance values - but don't worry about this!).
 Therefore, it is not possible to measure exact concentrations of ammonia in parts per million.
-Instead, you should use the results to measure the change in the concentration of ammonia particles in the air relative to the baseline value of (TODO) - this value was calculated in an open space away from any buildings or sources of pollution.
+Instead, you should use the results to measure the change in the concentration of ammonia particles in the air relative to the baseline value of (TODO) - this value was calculated in an open space away from any buildings or sources of pollution.~~

 **Important**: the ammonia gas readings will *drop* with increasing concentration of the ammonia gas detected.

 **Important**: the sensor takes around 10 minutes to stabalise, so ignore all readings taken within the first 10 minutes.

+**Important**: the first reading is an anomaly so ignore this.

 **<u>Particulate matter</u>**